AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Most common examples of transactional email messages are order confirmations, shipping notices, account updates, password reset emails, and payment receipts.

-Transactional email core features are:
+Transactional email services key features

 • Trigger-based and automated messages that are personalized for each user,